Yosemite Hikes masthead (Pothole Dome)

 Yosemite Home » Yosemite Wildflowers » Pink & Peach Wildflowers » Henderson's Shooting Star

-Aliases: Mosquito Bills, Sailor Caps, Broad-Leaved Shooting Star
+Aliases: Mosquito Bills, Foothill Shooting Star, Sailor Caps, Broad-Leaved Shooting Star

 Family: Primrose (Primulaceae)

 Several varieties of Shooting Star grow in the Yosemite area, and they all look essentially alike.
-One way to separate Henderson's Shooting Star from the pack is by when and where it grows: none of the other Dodecatheons bloom before May or grow below 3,500 feet, so if the one you're looking at is blooming early and/or in the foothills, you've almost certainly found Dodecatheon hendersonii.
+One way to separate Henderson's Shooting Star from the pack is by when and where it grows: none of the other Primulas bloom before May or grow below 3,500 feet, so if the one you're looking at is blooming early and/or in the foothills, you've almost certainly found Primula hendersonii.

 Blooms: February - May